 The Manager incorporates ESG matters into its investment analysis and decision making practices.
 The Manager's approach is to seek the best risk-adjusted investment returns over specified time periods.
 This obligation is satisfied by focusing on both the quality and value of possible investments.
 This investment philosophy recognises that while traditional financial measures are an important consideration. extra-financial factors such as ESG matters can also influence investment performance.
-Consistent with this philosophy, it is the policy of the Manager that, to the extent that information is available, the Company's Portfolio Manager should take into account ESG issues into potential investment assessment.
+Consistent with this philosophy, it is the policy of the Manager that, to the extent that information is available, the Company's Portfolio Manager should take into account ESG issues in investment analysis and decision -making.
+At this stage, the Manager considers ESG matters primarily from a risk perspective.
+Analysis may include: